 How it started…

-OD Italy wants to promote civil activism through our awareness campaign and the Solidarity Action Day.
-Our targets are especially secondary school students, who choose the yearly OD Human Rights Award winner.
-By sharing context-related topics with students, teachers, authorities and the general public we try to raise awareness and to motivate students to stand up and raise their voices for a fair and sustainable world, participating in the Solidarity Action Day and campaigning for human rights.
+OD Italy wants to promote civil activism through their awareness campaign and the Solidarity Action Day.
+Their targets are especially secondary school students, who choose the yearly OD Human Rights Award winner.
+By sharing context-related topics with students, teachers, authorities and the general public they try to raise awareness and to motivate students to stand up and raise their voices for a fair and sustainable world, participating in the Solidarity Action Day and campaigning for human rights.

-The Solidarity Action Day is the central event of our organisation.
+The Solidarity Action Day is the central event of their organisation.
 Every year about 400-600 pupils participate in the Solidarity Action Day.
 The money of the Solidarity Action Day goes to the Human Awards Winner of that year.
-The participation depends a lot on the topic of the year and on related politics (e.g. we had difficulties during the awareness raising campaign for our project in Palestine).
-Operation Daywork was founded as, and still is an organization with a critical engagement in development politics.
+The participation depends a lot on the topic of the year and on related politics.
+Operation Daywork was founded as, and still is, an organization with a critical engagement in development politics.
 This criticism can be seen as the strength of the organization.
-On the other hand, we don’t grow as fast as the other SAME organizations in Europe.
-For our youngsters though, the political correctness, fairness and critical engagement, values seen as quality guidelines, are more important than the number of participants or the income from the Solidarity Action Day.
+For their youngsters, the political correctness, fairness and critical engagement, values seen as quality guidelines, are more important than the number of participants or the income from the Solidarity Action Day.

-Yearly, highschool students from the region have the right to elect the Human Rights Award Winner at our general assembly.
-Through the Award, we recognise and honour the brave commitment of a person, organisation, movement etc. who fights, often under difficult and dangerous conditions, for a dignified social development.
+Yearly, high school students from the region have the right to elect the Human Rights Award Winner at their general assembly.
+Through the Award, they recognise and honour the brave commitment of a person, organisation, movement etc. who fights, often under difficult and dangerous conditions, for a dignified social development.
 The Award calls attention to different problem areas the winner is facing and gives human rights defenders international attention.
 The Human Rights Award winner can be located in the entire world.